-- I consider this a dairy-free soup, even though ghee is used in the cooking.
+- Although I say that this a dairy-free soup, some ghee is used in the cooking.
 Ghee is clarified butter, which is almost entirely casein and lactose free, but if you’re concerned with even the tiniest amount of those things, feel free to use olive oil instead.

 - Adding the cream of whisked egg at the end acts as a substitute to cream or butter which would normally be added to add fluffiness and creaminess to the dish.